johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

     "the delegation information for this child has changed; I suggest that you go and check it out yourself"

-## What is a "DNS Dynamic Update"?
+## Differencies between NOTIFY and UPDATE

-A DNS UPDATE (a "Dynamic Update") is a message, in DNS packet format, that allows one party to notify another that some DNS data under the recipients management should change.
-The difference to the NOTIFY is that the dynamic update contains the exact change that should (in the opinion of the sender) be applied to the recipients DNS data.
+The difference between the UPDATE and the NOTIFY is that the UPDATE contains the exact change that should (in the opinion of the sender) be applied to the recipients DNS data.
 Furthermore, for secure Dynamic Updates, the message also contains proof why the update should be trusted (in the form of a digital signature by a key that the recipient trusts).

 In this document the term "Dynamic Update" or "DNS UPDATE" implies secure dynamic update.
-Furthermore this document implies that the signature algorithms are always based on assymetric crypto keys, using the same algorithms as are being used for DNSSEC.
+Furthermore this document implies that the signature algorithms are always based on asymmetric crypto keys, using the same algorithms as are being used for DNSSEC.
 I.e. by using the right algorithm the resulting signatures will be as strong as DNSSEC-signatures.